metaclass-nl/tutorial-api-platform/README.md

 9. Report [api](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter9-api) [react](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter9-react)
 10. End [api](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter10-api) [react](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter10-react)

-Each chapter has one 'api' branch in git and one 'react' branch.
+Each chapter has one 'api' branch in git, one 'react' branch and some also a 'next' branch.
-The 'api' branches only contain api code, the 'react' branches contain both api code and react code.
-If you are only interested in the api side you can skip the react branches.
-The api branches only use the Swagger UI and curl for testing and do not depend on react.
+The 'api' branches only contain api code, the 'react' and 'next' branches contain both api code and react/next code.
+If you are only interested in the api side you can skip the react and next branches.
+The api branches only use the Swagger UI and curl for testing and do not depend on react or next.

 Each branch builds on top of the previous one of the same type.
 Each 'react' branch also contains the code from the corresponding 'api' branch.